 - Extra Creamy Roasted Garlic Mashed Potatoes

 Choose your menu options and prepare your side dishes first, the shrimp should be the last thing plated, hot and delicious.

 Once you’ve tried this Jumbo Shrimp Scampi, you’ll want to prepare it again and again for friends and family.
 They will thank you every single time.

 Shrimp scampi is my favorite way to have shrimp, and its so easy to make.
 I’ve tried a lot of different scampi recipes over the years, and though a lot of trial and error, this is the one I’ve came up with that is my favorite.

-Serve as is, or with a side of pasta.
+Serve this easy jumbo shrimp scampi as is or with a side of pasta, like my browned butter and mizithra pasta.
 The sauce is perfect poured over the pasta as an accompaniment.
 We chose to have this with a little wild rice pilaf.

 - 1 lb jumbo shrimp, shell on

 - 8 TBSP salted butter, divided